vzaccaria/linux-kernel-playground/Readme.md

 > A simply reproducible Linux kernel playground.
-It creates a sandbox container where you can checkout, compile and run the
+It creates a sandbox container
-> latest linux kernel with qemu.
+> where you can checkout, compile and run the latest (stable) linux kernel with qemu.

 <p align="center">
   <img src="picture.png">